 The result was the red team (the ones wearing maroon jerseys) beat the gold team (the ones wearing yellow jerseys) 18 to 16.
 There were 3 fouls called that would have resulted in a foul shot, one on red and two on yellow, that instead resulted in the automatic point being granted.
 The players gathered around Coach Larsen and Thea after the contest, and the member of the JV and varsity teams that had watched them play joined in to make their comments.
 They talked about the changes, and all of them said it was an interesting change to the way the game was played, and the members of the freshman team said they would have liked to continue playing for the length of a full game.

 “I’ll tell you what I’m going to do, men.
-We have a game coming up with Eastgate.
+We have a non-conference game coming up with Eastgate.
 I know Coach Barker.
-Let me see if we can schedule it as a non-conference exhibition game played using Thea’s Rules.”
+Let me see if we can schedule it as a non- exhibition game played using Thea’s Rules.”

 With that agreement the freshman players headed for the locker room, the JV and varsity players headed out of the gym, and Coach Larsen walked over to congratulate Thea.

 “I think you have something, Thea.
 Don’t be disappointed if things don’t change.
 Basketball is a highly disjoined sport, with many different leagues and organizations setting the rules, and that’s just high school.
-It takes a long time to get anything changed.”
+It takes a long time to get anything changed.
+One example was how long it took to define and add flagrant fouls.”

 “It’s okay.
 I’ve done my part.
 This was so great watching this exhibition game, even if it was only one quarter long.
 Thanks a lot for doing this, Coach Larsen.”

 “Thank you, Thea.
-I’ll let you know if we can play the game with Eastgate, which is a non-conference game anyway, under Thea’s rules.
+I’ll let you know if we can play the game with Eastgate using Thea’s rules.
 That game is three weeks from this coming Friday.
 I’m going to the locker room now and see if the team needs anything.
 I’ll see you at home later, Tom.”

 “See you, Dad.”